Building Re-Tuning Simulator

 A building model is a simplified representation of an actual building.
 It includes key characteristics of a facility and is typically used for evaluating the impact of changes in control, changes to equipment, or changes to envelope properties as opposed to predicting energy use in a new building.

 A simulation is the process of using the building model to study the behavior and performance of the facility.
-This is done by manipulating variables to evaluate system performances and calculate energy, cost, and CO2 savings.
+This is done by manipulating variables to evaluate system performances and calculate energy and cost savings.

 6. Does the BRS provide information about Healthy Building aspects or impacts?